You’ve done your research and have finally decided to purchase a bottle of CBD, and now you’re wondering how many drops you should take.

 CBD DOSAGE 101

-There are a few different ways you can consume CBD oil and it comes down to personal preference, common methods of consumption include oil, gummies, vapes, wafers and capsules.
+There are a few different ways you can consume CBD oil, but in the end, it comes down to personal preference.
+Common methods of consumption include oil, gummies, vapes, wafers and capsules.

 A discussion with your GP will be the best way to determine which is the best consumption method for your condition.